 Dealing with unpaid debts can be a challenging and time-sensitive process.
 You may be wondering how long you have to recover your unpaid debts or how long creditors can legally pursue you for outstanding payments.
 In Australia, the limitation period for debts varies depending on your location.
 This article aims to clarify the timeframes associated with debt recovery, the consequences of exceeding these limits, and how RCR Lawyers can assist you in navigating debt recovery effectively.

 In most states across Australia, the limitation period for pursuing unpaid debts is set at six (6) years.
 However, it’s crucial to note that the Northern Territory has a different timeframe, with a limitation period of three (3) years.
 Understanding the limitation period is essential as it defines the legal timeframe within which creditors can take action to recover their debts.
 This period starts from one of the following dates:

 - The date when the debt became due and payable.

-The last date a payment was made towards the debt; or
+- The last date a payment was made toward the debt.

-The date the debtor acknowledged in writing that they owed the debt.
+- The date when the debtor acknowledged in writing that they owed the debt.